COVID-19 and People with HIV

 Substance Abuse and Mental Health Services Administration (SAMHSA)

-- Overview of the Impacts of Long COVID on Behavioral Health (Jan 2023)—This report discusses the cognitive and psychiatric impacts of Long COVID, including the impacts on those with pre-existing mental and substance use disorders and racial/ethnic minorities.
+- Overview of the Impacts of Long COVID on Behavioral Health (Jan 2023)—This report discusses the cognitive and psychiatric impacts of Long COVID on behavioral health.

-- SAMHSA.gov/coronavirus—This site provides guidance and resources to assist individuals, providers, communities, and states.
+- SAMHSA.gov/coronavirus—This site provides COVID-19 guidance and resources to assist individuals, providers, communities, and states.

 U.S. Department of Health and Human Services (HHS)